LuluPong/LFwebscience/Lab3/README.md

 I had major issues trying to link my style.css file and my script.js file.
 I would get an error stating that the MIME type was incorrect.
 I checked my file path and everything seemed correct.
 This made designing my webpage pretty limited.

 I included the http status codes for my API's get requests.

+*I did not realize we didn't have to make real post endpoints for our API*